twbs/bootstrap/site/content/docs/5.0/components/modal.md

 })
 ```

-### Multiple modals
+### Toggle between dialogs

-Toggle between multiple modals with some clever placement of the `data-bs-target` and `data-bs-toggle` attributes.
-For example, you could toggle a password reset modal from within an already open sign in modal. **Please note multiple modals cannot be open at the same time**—this method simply toggles between two separate modals.
+Toggle between modal dialogs with different values of `data-bs-target` attribute, `data-bs-toggle` and `data-bs-dismiss` attributes are required.
+It's only *switches visibility* of *existed* modal dialogs.
+For example, you could toggle a "Reset password" dialog from within an already open "Sign in" dialog.

 <div class="bd-example">
   <div class="modal fade" id="exampleModalToggle" aria-hidden="true" aria-labelledby="exampleModalToggleLabel" tabindex="-1">